thomasboyt/jam-buds/README.md

 ### Frontend

-Jam Buds's frontend will likely be a simple React and Redux app.
+Jam Buds's frontend is a simple React and Mobx app.

 ### API